-Intelligent stands for IQ as well as EQ, the business and personal skills you need to make a team work.
+Intelligence stands for IQ as well as EQ, the business and personal skills all employees need to make a team work.

-Inclusive is the way to work in a global environment, taking into account cultural differences in your working environment (team as well as clients) and using those to do better business in the future.
+Inclusivity is the way to work in a global environment, taking into account cultural differences in your working environment (teams as well as clients) and using those to do better business in the future.

 An Intrapreneurial mindset is what you want from yourself and every member of your team.
 The ability to make sound business decisions within your own responsibility.
 Going above and beyond what is expected of you.

 Keeping those 3 I's in mind, I have plenty of experience using real-life experiences and carefully selected case studies to provide the best learning experience and a lasting impact on your employees' mindsets.

 Do you have a team leader or member in your organization who needs some extra encouragement?